-because where you get your information matters.

 Long story short, I left that office feeling even more uncomfortable with people in the finance industry.
 You can read more about my experience with the financial advisor if you want to learn more.

 I decided that if I wanted to protect my family financially, I needed to learn the basics of personal finance on my own.
-Even though I have a Masters in Administration Degree, with a focus on Leadership, I was definitely not well versed in finance.

 This began my long self-taught process by reading every finance book I could get my hands on, attending financial seminars, and actively listening to financial podcasts.